welshk91/FinanceApp/README.md

 Known Issues
 --------------------------------------
-* Dialogs close on rotate.
+* Options does not have the navigationDrawer yet
 * Have a minor window leak in Options from delete dialog not being dismissed on rotation change (possibly tell options not to recreate after orientation change)

 Things To Do